Xaii24/GameZone/README.md

 # CakePHP Project: Game Zone

-This project is a CakePHP-based web application that allows users to sign up, create and like articles, and leave comments on article details.

 ## 1. Sign In / Sign Up Page

 This is the sign-in/sign-up page that allows users to authenticate and gain access to the website.